dario2994/pol2dom/README.md

 - `--domjudge`: For each problem, upload its package to the DOMjudge server.
 A caching mechanism is employed to avoid uploading a package which is already up to date in the DOMjudge server.
 For this to work, `config.yaml` must contain the credentials to access DOMjudge APIs.
 - `--from-contest <contest-id>`: Fetch the problems of an existing Polygon contest.
 The configuration file `config.yaml` will be updated with the problems from the contest that were not present before (some fields, such as `color` and `author`, are to be set manually).
 The problem packages will not be downloaded unless the `--polygon` flag is specified.
-- `--pdf-contest`: Generate in `contest_directory/tex/` the full problem set `problemset.pdf` and the editorial of the contest `solutions.pdf`.
+- `--pdf`: Generate in `contest_directory/tex/` the full problem set `statements.pdf` and the editorial of the contest `solutions.pdf`.
 The problems that will appear in these files are those that were ever converted to a valid DOMjudge package by the command (even in a previous execution).

 Here is a schematic description of the structure of `contest_directory` after the execution of the command (the user needs only to create a properly set up `config.yaml`):